whitneyburton/portfolios/20170920-john-boudreaux-m2.md

 ## Areas of Emphasis

 I just tried to learn as much as possible.
-I put in a ton of really long hours to get throught this mod.The concepts were pretty abstract and deeper than mod 1, but I thought that they were much cooler to learn about.
+I put in a ton of really long hours to get throught this mod.
+The concepts were pretty abstract and deeper than mod 1, but I thought that they were much cooler to learn about.

 ## Rubric Scores